dhis2/training-docs/content/design_for_data_use/tg_sharing.md

 You will notice there is only one user group that has they "Can capture and view" setting applied to it's data level sharing.
 This means that only users part of this user group will be able to enter data within this data set.

-You could switch over the the EMIS user in another browser to show the effect these sharing settings have to a user within this user group.
+You could switch over the HIV user in another browser to show the effect these sharing settings have to a user within this user group.

 You can also open the sharing settings for the HIV Monthly data set.